 German Shepherd mixed breeds: Advantages and disadvantages

-With a very good temperament these dogs were ideal for guarding and guiding.
+With a very good temperament, these dogs were ideal for guarding and guiding.
 The police and army used the breed for search and rescue purposes.
-Only at the end of that century, the German Shepherd mix was refined and in the early 20th century it got recognition from the American Kennel Club.
+Only at the end of that century, the German Shepherd mix refined, and in the early 20th century it got recognition from the American Kennel Club.

 The German Shepherd is also called the Alsatian.
-This dog is often used as working dogs, because they are direct and fearless.
+This dog is often used as a working dog because they are direct and fearless.
 Their main characteristics are obedience and loyalty.
-They are bold, cheerful, eager and alert and very confident in what they undertake or have been trained to do.
-Their learning ability is extremely high and they love to be close to their families and are rather wary of strangers.
+They are bold, cheerful, eager, alert, and confident in what they undertake or have been trained to do.
+Their learning ability is extremely high and they love to be close to their families and are somewhat wary of strangers.

-Cross-breeding between the German Shepherd and the sweet-tempered dogs like the Golden Retriever, the Labrador Retriever and the Collie are not recommended, as the German Shepherd mix retains more of the neurotic characteristics of the German Shepherd breed than the better temperament of the other purebred parent.
-The cross breed could then be shy but aggressive.
+Cross-breeding between the German Shepherd and sweet-tempered dogs like the Golden Retriever, the Labrador Retriever, and the Collie is not recommended, as the German Shepherd mix retains more of the neurotic characteristics of the German Shepherd breed than the better temperament of the other purebred parent.
+The crossbreed could then be shy but aggressive.

-Also when it is bred with a Golden Retriever, a Labrador Retriever, a Collie or other mild-mannered dog, it totally overpowers the sweet temperament of these dogs.
-Some neurotic characteristics of the German Shepherd come to the forefront and the cross breed turns shy, but aggressive.
+Also when it is bred with a Golden Retriever, a Labrador Retriever, a Collie, or another mild-mannered dog, it totally overpowers the sweet temperament of these dogs.
+Some neurotic characteristics of the German Shepherd come to the forefront and the crossbreed turns shy but aggressive.